 - Electronic notice only permitted under certain conditions.

-- Substitute notice is available by means prescribed in the statute if costs to exceed $5,000, affected class exceeds 5,000 persons, or covered entity has insufficient contact information.
+- Substitute notice is available by means prescribed in the statute if costs to exceed $10,000, or covered entity has insufficient contact information.

-- Notice not required if covered entity establishes that misuse of personal information is not reasonably possible and covered entity provides notice of such determination to the Attorney General or the Department of Financial Regulation, as applicable.
+- Notice not required if covered entity establishes that misuse of personally identifiable information or login credentials is not reasonably possible and covered entity provides notice of such determination to the Attorney General or the Department of Financial Regulation, as applicable.